-- 1 Download the current version of the activation file for each product from the Downloads site (where you downloaded this appliance). - 2 Log in to the appliance console using the root account at https://hostname:9443. - 3 Register your appliance and apply updates. - 4 Click Products. - 5 Click Choose Files and browse to the activation files for the products you want to install.
+- 1. Download the current version of the activation file for each product from the Downloads site (where you downloaded this appliance). - 2.
+Log in to the appliance console using the root account at https://hostname:9443. - 3.
+Click Products. - 4.
+Click Choose Files and browse to the activation file for each product you want to install.